flutter/website/src/content/deployment/web.md

 (given the python SimpleHTTPServer example) to view the release version of your app.

+## Additional build flags
+You may need to deploy a profile or debug build for testing.
+To do this, pass the `--profile` flag or `--debug` flag to the `flutter build web` command.
+Profile builds are specialized for performance profiling using Chrome DevTools, and debug builds can be used to configure dart2js to respect assertions and change the optimization level (using the `-O` flag.)

 ## Choosing a build mode and a renderer

 Flutter web provides two build modes (default and WebAssembly) and two renderers